Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-So, let’s see how the Golden Retriever stacks up in each trait and its suitability in each category of a sentry, guard, protection, and watchdog.
+So, let’s see how the Golden Retriever stacks up in each trait and its suitability in each sentry, attack, alarm, and protection dog category.

-Golden Retrievers typically do not have a well instilled protective instinct and generally are not fearless or vigilant.
-The breed is a popular choice for a family dog because of its reputation as a friendly, tolerant and trustworthy companion that does well with kids and other pets.
+Golden Retrievers typically do not have a well instilled protective instinct and are not fearless or vigilant.
+However, the breed is a popular choice for a family dog because of its reputation as a friendly, tolerant and trustworthy companion that does well with kids and other pets.

-A German Shepherd is often chosen for guard services or a Rottweiler for a sentry dog because of their fearlessness, vigilance, and protective instincts.
+A German Shepherd is often chosen for attack dogs or a Rottweiler for a sentry dog because of fearlessness, vigilance, and protective instincts.
 However, those dogs also have an aggressiveness in their nature, whereas a Golden Retriever does not.

 Conversely, there’s a reason that Golden Retrievers are a common choice for therapy, scent, or service dogs.
-It’s because their temperament is uniquely suited for tasks that require a friendly, patient, and calm dog.
+Their temperament is uniquely suited for tasks that require a friendly, patient, and calm dog.

 Golden Retrievers are medium to large dogs, so their size does make them somewhat formidable in terms of a deterrent.
-Ranging in size from 55 to 75 pounds, a large female or male Golden Retriever barking or growling will give most people pause.
+However, ranging in size from 55 to 75 pounds, a large female or male Golden Retriever barking or growling will give most people pause.

-However, Golden Retrievers are small on the size scale to effectively subdue an attacker, although not impossible.
-They also lack the muscularity and power more commonly found in a guard or a sentry dog, e.g., German Shepherd, Doberman, Rottweiler, Bull Mastiff.
+However, while Golden Retrievers are not overly small on the size scale, they also lack the muscularity and power more commonly found in guard dogs, e.g., German Shepherd, Doberman, Rottweiler, Bull Mastiff.

 Size, muscle, and power matter for guarding and protecting.

-Training an intelligent breed with a strong protective instinct such as a Rottweiler to guard and attack if necessary align with the breed’s instinct, making such training much easier.
+Training an intelligent breed with a solid protective instinct, such as a Rottweiler, to guard and attack if necessary aligns with the breed’s instinct, making such training much more straightforward.

 Golden Retrievers are not frequent barkers and typically bark as necessary.
 However, they could be trained to bark at noises outside the home because of their high trainability.
-Combined with their size, this would make them an excellent deterrent to potential intruders.
+Combined with their size, they would be an excellent deterrent to potential intruders.